NelsonDane/auto-rsa/README.md

 - `TASTYTRADE=TASTYTRADE_USERNAME:TASTYTRADE_PASSWORD`

 ### Maybe future brokerages
+#### Ally
+Ally disabled their official API, so all Ally packages don't work.
+I am attempting to reverse engineer their API, which you can track [here](https://github.com/NelsonDane/ally-api).
+Once I get it working, I will add it to this project.
 #### Chase
 I will be signing up for a Chase account soon, and I have heard that it is possible, so I will be looking into it soon.
 #### Vanguard